zhaqenl/zhaqenl.github.io/en/src/clon.md

-Without Clon, in order to get what you need from the command-line, you’ll often be manually checking for an object’s membership among the arguments of the command-line, and even with decent code abstraction, code blocks could significantly be lengthier because of the explicit testings, and the additional code abstractions.
+Without Clon, in order to get what you need from the command-line, you’ll often be manually checking for an object’s membership among the arguments of the command-line, and even with decent code abstraction, code blocks could significantly be lengthier because of the testings, and the additional code abstractions.
 You also might sacrifice a bit of code readability just for the sake of _having the job done.™_

 With Clon, the user is provided more convenience in creating CL scripts that requires the user to process command-line options.
-It also equips the user with conveniences, like the trivial creation of a _help_ page.
+It also equips the user with conveniences, like the trivial creation of a help page.

 <a name="implementation"></a> Implementation
 --------------------------------------------

-The process of creating a Clon-powered CL script involves two main steps that needs to be done, _sequentially_.
+The process of creating a Clon-powered CL script involves two main steps that needs to be done, sequentially.
 The first is the initialization step, and the second one is the processing step.

 ### <a name="initialization"></a> The initialization step

 This first step is necessary as it will become the hat that the second step will pull its tricks from.
-This step requires the creation of two things–the _synopsis_ and the _context._ The _synopsis_ will become, sort of, like the CL return value, but sometimes, what we’re after is not the return value itself, but the side effect (like in a _defun_, the return value is the name of the function defined).
+This step requires the creation of two things–the _synopsis_ and the _context._ The synopsis will become, sort of, like the CL return value, but sometimes, what we’re after is not the return value itself, but the side effect (like in a _defun_, the return value is the name of the function defined).

-One of the effects of creating a _synopsis_ is to become the script’s help page.
-Another one is to serve as the basis for where the _context_ comes from.
+One of the effects of creating a synopsis is to become the script’s help page.
+Another one is to serve as the basis for where the context comes from.
 Lastly, it implicitly dictates the bounds of our script, like the options our script supports, or if it supports one, at all!

 To walk through those steps in an example, here is a short program that uses Clon: